aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 Stability is related to the **amount of work required to make a change**.

-Many factors may make a component hard to change – its size, complexity, etc. We'll focus on another factor.
-One sure way to make a component difficult to change is to make lots of other software components depend on it.
+One way to make a component difficult to change is to make lots of other software components depend on it.
 A component with lots of incoming dependencies is very stable because it requires a great deal of work to reconcile any changes with all the dependent components.

 ```mermaid
 ---